 Selecting the No Action alternative would result in a status quo regulatory landscape in terms of access to participate in the BSAI Pacific cod pot CP fishery.
-The BSAI Pacific cod pot CP sector consists of the vessels that presently hold the eight LLP licenses with the appropriate species, area, and gear endorsements.
-As further described in Section 3.4, the sector's TAC is allocated under Amendment 85 across the BS and AI FMP subareas combined, but where a vessel may fish is dependent on holding a license with the appropriate area endorsement (current area endorsements are noted in Section 3.4.2).
+The BSAI Pacific cod pot CP sector consists of the vessels that are presently named on the eight LLP licenses with the appropriate species, area, and gear endorsements.
+As further described in Section 3.4, the sector's TAC is allocated under Amendment 85 across the BS and AI Groundfish FMP subareas combined, but where a vessel may fish is dependent on holding a license with the appropriate area endorsement (the current area endorsements on this set of licenses are noted in Section 3.4.2).
 Under Alternative 1, the ability to participate in this sector would remain contingent on owning one of the eight LLP license with the necessary endorsements or purchasing such a license on the open market.

-Since the 2000 fishing year, a Federal LLP license is required for vessels participating in directed fishing for LLP groundfish species.
+Since 2000, a Federal LLP license is required for vessels participating in directed fishing for LLP groundfish species.
 LLP groundfish species are target species and "other species" specified annually pursuant to 679.20(a)(2).
-The LLP is generally not applicable in waters of the State of Alaska (inside 3 nm), but in 2012 NMFS implemented regulations to limit the access of Federally permitted pot and HAL CPs in the Pacific cod parallel fishery for the BS and AI.
-A vessel must be named on an LLP license that is onboard the vessel.
-The LLP is authorized in Federal regulations at 50 CFR 679.4(k).
-Definitions relevant to the program are defined at 679.2 and prohibitions are defined at 679.7.
-Exceptions to the LLP license requirement exist for small vessels (<60' LOA in the BSAI) and for jig vessels, but those are not pertinent for the vessels that do participate or have participated in the pot CP sector.
-Regulations also provide an exception for new-build vessels that are constructed for, and used exclusively in, CDQ fisheries.
+The LLP is generally not applicable in waters of the State of Alaska (inside 3 nm), but in 2012 NMFS implemented regulations to limit the access of Federally permitted pot and HAL CPs in the Pacific cod parallel fishery for the BS and AI (76 FR 73513).
+Since 2012, a Federally permitted vessel must be named on both an FFP and an LLP license onboard the vessel and have the required endorsements in order to participate in the parallel fishery.
+A Federally permitted vessel with no LLP may participate in the state-managed GHL fishery, subject to vessel length restrictions, but may not

-&lt;sup>8 A definition of pot gear subsector of the BSAI groundfish CP category can be found in Department of Commerce and Related Agencies Appropriations Act, 2005, Pub.
+&lt;sup>11 A definition of pot gear subsector of the BSAI groundfish CP category can be found in Department of Commerce and Related Agencies Appropriations Act, 2005, Pub.
 L. No. 108-447, Sec.
 219, 118 Stat.
 2887.